oceanprotocol/docs/content/concepts/architecture.md

 ## Metadata Tools

 Metadata (name of dataset, date created etc.) is used by marketplaces for data asset discovery.
 Each data asset can have a [decentralized identifier](https://w3c-ccg.github.io/did-spec/) (DID) that resolves to a DID document (DDO) for associated metadata.
 The DDO is essentially [JSON](https://www.json.org/) filling in metadata fields.
-[OEP7](https://github.com/oceanprotocol/OEPs/tree/master/7) formalizes Ocean DID usage.
+For more details on working with OCEAN DIDs check out the [DID concept documentation](https://docs.oceanprotocol.com/concepts/did-ddo/).
+The [DDO Metadata documentation](https://docs.oceanprotocol.com/concepts/ddo-metadata/) goes into more depth regarding metadata structure.

 [OEP8](https://github.com/oceanprotocol/OEPs/tree/master/8) specifies Ocean metadata schema, including fields that must be filled.
 It’s based on the public [DataSet schema from schema.org](https://schema.org/Dataset).